bundlesorg/core/README.md

 ## Terminology

-To be clear, the usage of the following terms are defined as follows:
+To provide clarity, the following terms are used as follows:

 - _Bundles_ (capitalized): The core package / tool for Bundles.
 - _bundles_: Results compiled by Bundles.
 More specifically this refers to the `results.bundles` returned by `Bundles`.
 This may also refer to `config.bundles`, which eventually turns into `results.bundles`.
 - _bundle (noun)_: A single or specific result compiled by Bundles.
-An item in the `results.bundles` Array (i.e., `results.bundles[n]`).
+An item in the `results.bundles` Array (i.e., `results.bundles[n]`). `bundle` may also refer to the command which runs Bundles on the CLI.
-- _bundle (verb)_: The process of running input through a series of `bundlers` to achieve a desired output.
+- _bundle (verb)_: The process of running input through a series of `bundlers` to achieve a desired output. `bundle` on the CLI is also an alias to
 - _bundler_: A simple JavaScript function which Bundles uses to process / compile input however you like.
 Without `bundlers`, Bundles will simply output source input.
 With `bundlers`, Bundles can output just about anything you want.
 - _config_: Refers to user configuration.
   - _global config_: Refers to the global `config` Object.